tannerd01/CompilerDesign/textbook/01-overview.md

 - [Who developed the first compiler](#who-was-grace-hopper)?

 ### What are the phases of a compiler?
-Compilers consist of several distinct phases split among the front and back end.
+Compilers consist of distinct phases split among the front and back end.

 ![Phases of a compiler](images/compiler-phases.svg)